Holiday Workshops in The Studios@SAM!

 $200 Not-Yet-Members

-This class is for those who are comfortable with the wheel.
-Students focus on higher-level forms and wheel techniques including vases, pitchers, teapots, and plates.
+This class is for those who can consistently throw a 6-inch cylinder or larger.
+Students will focus on higher-level forms and wheel techniques including vases, pitchers, teapots, plates, and casseroles.
 Completed pieces will be bisqued, glazed, and fired.
-Students complete several wheel thrown pieces.
+Students should complete several wheel thrown pieces.
+Prerequisite: students should have taken at least 3-4 ceramics classes or have similar experience.

 Ceramics Open Studio - Ryan Moore, 24' Photography